 So that's why we allow new members to attend up to 3 Stitch events before they need to verify their account.

 This gives them plenty of opportunity to ask a Community Champion to verify them at the event, as well as hear from other Stitch members about why they should join.

 Note that they can only come to events that are "open" to Public members, not to members-only Stitch events.
 And while they can come to the event, they cannot communicate online on Stitch until they are verified.

 So while you may see an unverified member's profile show as an attendee at a Stitch event, you won't see them posting comments or sending messages to other members.
 The Stitch system simply won't let them.

-If you're a Gold member or above, you can send Unverified members a message, and they will be able to respond.
+If you're a Full member, you can send Unverified members a message, and they will be able to respond.
 The system will remind you to be careful doing so with any messages you send to an Unverified member, as shown below:

 It's important to stress that you don't need to use this feature if you don't want to.
 Unverified members can't initiate a conversation with you, they can only respond if you choose to contact them.
 It's totally up to you whether you decide to invite them to your events or not.

-The only other occasion that you may see Unverified profiles on Stitch is when you Browse member profiles and you have exhausted all the Verified profiles within your chosen search distance.
+The only other occasion that you may see Unverified profiles on Stitch is when you browse profiles on the Members page.